 Despite the controversy Graceland faced, it still managed to become a critical and commercial darling.
 It was placed at #71 in Rolling Stone's list of 500 Greatest Albums Of All Time.
 Time Magazine included the album in their 2006 list of 100 timeless and essential albums..
 In 2007 "Graceland" was inducted in the National Recording Registry for being "historically, culturally and aesthetically important."
-A documentary about the creative process behind the album and the controversy that followed its release can be seen in the Classic Albums TV documentary series, as well as in the 2012 documentary film, Under African Skies by Joe Berlinger.
+A documentary about the creative process behind the album can be seen in the Classic Albums TV documentary series, as well as in the 2012 documentary film, Under African Skies by Joe Berlinger.
+The latter of which additionally goes in-depth into the controversy that followed the album's release, thoroughly displaying the multitude of different ways that the album was received and ultimately leaving it up to the viewer to form their own perception of Graceland based on the testimonies shown.
+As always, Rule of Cautious Editing Judgement is critical.

 - "The Boy In The Bubble" (3:59)